 Whenever a membership vote is required, a quorum shall consist of greater than fifty percent of voting households being represented.
 Notice of any vote will be given at least 7 days in advance, and will be made easily available to the voting members (church bulletin, letter sent to voting members, etc.).
-Emergency votes may be called if required by the elders.
-Proxy votes, which can potentially be submitted through phone, writing, or electronic means, will be received from absent members in good standing on the approval of the elders.
-If absentee voting is approved by the elders for a particular meeting or vote, those voting through the approved process will be counted for the purposes of quorum.
+Emergency votes may be called if required by the pastors.
+Proxy votes, which can potentially be submitted through phone, writing, or electronic means, will be received from absent members in good standing on the approval of the pastors.
+If absentee voting is approved by the pastors for a particular meeting or vote, those voting through the approved process will be counted for the purposes of quorum.

 In view of the teaching of Scripture, GFC upholds faithfulness in marriage between a man and a woman in lifelong union (Genesis 2, Malachi 2), and believes that abstinence is God's will for those who are not married (Romans 13:13).
 We welcome the opportunity to perform wedding ceremonies for couples who believe in Christ.
 We reject homosexual practice as incompatible with Scripture (Romans 1) and call on all our people to minister pastorally and sensitively to all irrespective of sexual orientation and to condemn irrational fear of homosexuals.
 We further cannot advise the legitimizing or blessing of same sex unions, nor the ordination of those involved in such unions.

-incompatible with Holy Scripture, we the elders and deacons of GFC refuse to perform or allow to be performed
+incompatible with Holy Scripture, we the pastors and deacons of GFC refuse to perform or allow to be performed

 F. Property and Financial Policy